I was scared. I should have been thrilled, but I was scared.

 Everything seemed really good.
 All we had to do was complete our business plan and start raising money.

-Ziya flew in about two months after we started, and he wanted to have dinner with us.
-We had a really nice dinner in Palo Alto together.
+About two months after we started, Ziya was in town, and he wanted to have dinner with us.
+The four of us had a really nice dinner in Palo Alto together.

 I remember John saying to Ziya, “We don’t always agree with each other…”